Public Fire & Life Safety Education Tours and Events

 Residential Fire Sprinklers

 Residential fire sprinklers are a hot topic across the nation between home builders and fire departments.
 Fire sprinklers have been proven to save lives and property.
 It is a fast acting system that can minimize property damage, injury and even death.
-This is why Mooresville Fire Department has made a partnership with Habitat for Humanity to assist in the installation of residential fire sprinklers.

 Citizens should be prepared for potentially damaging weather in Mooresville that can strike at any time.
 Tornadoes, hurricanes, floods, lightning strikes, snow and ice storms have caused power outages, property damage, environmental destruction, and interruptions in food and water supplies.